testillano/h2agent/README.md

 * **hermes**: uses the [hermes](https://github.com/jgomezselles/hermes) Docker image.
 Requires Docker.
 * **h2client**: starts a second `h2agent` instance in client-only mode (`--traffic-server-port -1`) on a separate admin port (default `8075`), configures a client endpoint pointing to the server `h2agent`, and drives load via the timer-based client provision trigger (`rps` + `sequenceEnd`).
 Polls `client-data` to track progress and reports actual throughput.
 Requires `h2agent` in `PATH`.

   The client uses a single `boost::asio::steady_timer` that fires one request per tick at `1.000.000/rps` microsecond intervals.
-The practical throughput limit is around **15.000–20.000 req/s**, depending on:
-  - CPU speed and number of cores available to the OS scheduler.
-  - OS timer resolution (typically ~100µs on Linux; finer intervals increase jitter).
-  - Round-trip latency to the server (responses are processed asynchronously and do not block the timer).

-  Beyond ~20.000 req/s the timer fires less frequently than requested and the achieved rate saturates.
+The timer is accurate up to at least **30.000 req/s** (~-3% error, dominated by measurement overhead).
+The default is `rps=10000`.
 For higher loads, use `h2load` (concurrent streams, no timer overhead).

   Example (non-interactive):
   ```bash